5. Visualization

 • AutoBonds (checkbox): Automatically determine bonds from atom distances, useful for many-body force fields with implicit bonds like AIREBO or Tersoff.
 This feature depends on existing neighbor list data and thus may not always work as expected when the system has explicit bonds and thus neighbors may be automatically excluded from neighbor lists due to the special_bonds settings

-• Cutoff: The distance cutoff used for automatic bond detection (range: 0.001 – 10.0 in distance units).
+• Cutoff: The distance cutoff used for automatic bond detection (range: 0.001 – 10.0 in distance units), in the text field next to the AutoBonds checkbox.
 Only available when auto-bonds are enabled.

 Bodies